-In a world where it has never been easier to set up a company, consumers have unprecedented access to products.
+Consumers have unprecedented access to products in a world where it has never been easier to set up a company.

 Customer expectations are higher than ever, and their choices are endless.
 Modern consumers have little patience for products that don’t satisfy their needs.
 They expect freemium models, instant gratification, excellent service, undeniable results, and affordability.
 They expect easy access to the tools they require and to see the value of those tools immediately.